-- 1. Orientation: includes completing Intro to Biblical Studies and a Ministry Skills course (topics vary)
+- 1. Orientation: includes completing Intro to Biblical Studies

 - 2. Congregational Workshop Weekend

 - 3. Bethany Weekend (to be completed at the mid-point of the program)

 - 4. Annual Conference

 - 5. District Conference

 - 6. Ecumenical, Intercultural, Interfaith

 THE EDUCATIONAL PROGRAM FOR THE LOCAL CONGREGATION